PasamonteG/SQLDI_Install/SQLAdriaLab/LAB1-SDI_installation.md

 **TASK**

-Open a terminal session into USS (e.g. using putty) and **logon as aidbadm**.
-You should find yourself in the home directory for the aidbadm user.
+Open a terminal session into USS (e.g. using putty) and **logon as ibmuser**.
+You should find yourself in the home directory for the ibmuser user.

 Now, list all the files in your home directory with the `ls -al` command.
 (Files beginning with `.` are hidden unless you specify `-al`.)

+You first need to copy the .profile.aidbadm file prepared for you in the aidbadm user home directory.

 ![aidbadm user path in USS](/aizimages/aidbadm_uss_path.png)